MaciejSoprychPrv/Sant.News/README.md

 10. **No Exception Service**: There is no dedicated service for handling exceptions.
 11. **Returning All Stories**: If a user requests more stories than exist in the collection, all available stories are returned.
 12. **Authentication**: It is not implement, in real life I would go for Azure AD if possible.
 13. **Load tests**: No load tests were performed.
-As result setting number of workers is by trial.
+As a result setting number of workers is by trial.